 Located near the iconic Rialto Bridge is the world famous Mercato di Rialto.
 The market is frequented by tourists and locals like for its fresh fruit, vegetables, groceries and fish.
 The market stands in the heart of city and has the famous Grand Canal as its neighbor.
 Full of local color, a browse through the stalls is a must, even if you have nothing to buy.
 Prices are lower than in the shops and the fish is always extremely fresh.
 A few meat shops around the market also sell cavalo (horse meat).
 It is also a perfect place to collect souvenirs as a memorabilia from Venice.

 Spanning the girth of the Grand Canal, the Rialto Bridge was once the only way to get across on foot.
-The majestic bridge arches dramatically over the murky waters of the canal, allowing ample room for the gondolas and water buses to glide underneath.
-The bridge was built in record time, between 1588 and 1591, replacing predecessors from the 12th Century onward.
-Designed by Antonio da Ponte, the bridge is a triumph, having survived unscathed for over four centuries.
-Today, the Rialto is only one of the four bridges that serves the canal, but remains the most prominent.
+The majestic bridge arches over the murky waters of the canal, allowing ample room for the gondolas and water buses to pass underneath.
+The bridge was built in between 1588 and 1591, replacing predecessors from 12th Century onward.
+Designed by Antonio da Ponte, the bridge has survived unscathed for over four centuries.
+Today, the Rialto is only one of the four bridges that serve the canal but remains the most prominent.
 Small shops selling all kinds of souvenirs and curiosities run the length of the bridge while the Mercato di Rialto is a popular local market nearby.

 Palazzo Grassi is situated in an imposing palace designed by Massari, right opposite Cà Rezzonico.
 This 18th-century building has changed many hands and was used as a center for arts by the Fiat group who had it restored.
 It is now owned by François Pinault and hosts regular temporary exhibits from his personal collection.
 Those interested in art and architecture will find their ground floor bookshop fascinating with their impressive selection.
 Make a pit stop at their on-site cafe to replenish yourself before heading out for your Venetian exploration.